House of Commons Members' Fund Bill

 Overview

-This bill consolidates and updates the laws governing the House of Commons Members’ Fund, a fund providing financial assistance to former MPs and their dependants.
-It clarifies the fund's administration, the levy on MPs' salaries that contributes to it, and the role of the Treasury.
+This bill consolidates and updates the existing laws governing the House of Commons Members’ Fund, a fund that provides financial assistance to former Members of Parliament and their dependents.
+It clarifies the fund's governance, the levy on MPs' salaries that contributes to it, and the Treasury's involvement.

 Description